 It’s hard to go anywhere in the Phoenix area without encountering cacti.
 Still, no place is more spectacular to see every size, shape, and variety of them than the Desert Botanical Gardens.

-If you’ve been to the “desert room” at your local horticultural center, you may think to yourself, “what could be special about the Desert Botanical Gardens?”
+If you’ve been to the “desert room” at your local horticultural center, you may think, “what could be special about the Desert Botanical Gardens?”

 The short answer is everything.

-The Gardens comprise a total of five trails that vary in length, but none are more than 1/3 mile (.53 kilometers).
+The Gardens comprise five trails that vary in length, but none are more than 1/3 mile (.53 kilometers).

-Another particularly enchanting trail for both photography lovers and flower lovers is the Harriet K. Maxwell Desert Wildflower Loop Trail.
+Another enchanting trail for photography and flower lovers is the Harriet K. Maxwell Desert Wildflower Loop Trail.

-If you visit during the spring months, you’ll be treated to the most amazing visual delights in the form of colorful cacti that are in full bloom during the day.
+If you visit during the spring months, you’ll be treated to the most impressive visual delights in the form of colorful cacti that are in full bloom during the day.

-A visit to the Desert Botanical Gardens is perfect for people of all ages- both young and old alike will undoubtedly be impressed by one of nature’s most visually unique types of flora.
+A visit to the Desert Botanical Gardens is perfect for people of all ages- both young and old- who undoubtedly will be impressed by one of nature’s most visually unique types of flora.

 Not to mention, I think most will agree that posing next to an Organ Pipe or Saguaro cactus makes the perfect background for that family photo!